5 DNS Servers Guaranteed to Improve Your Online Safety

 Which DNS Servers Do You Use for Security and Privacy?

 In this article, I’ve introduced you to five of the best DNS servers for protecting your security and privacy.

 Which is the best?
 It’s hard to say.
-Mch depends on your personal priorities.
+Much depends on your personal priorities.
 If parental controls are your primary concern, turn to OpenDNS.
 If you want to improve your speed at the expense of some non-personal data logging, use Google.
-And if you want to be as discreet as possible but potentially sacrifice some speed and uptime, consider one of the latter three options.
+Want to be as discreet as possible but potentially sacrifice some speed and uptime?
+Consider one of the latter three options.

 Image Credit: MOHD BAHIRI BIN IBRAHIM via Shutterstock.com